named-data/ndn-cxx/docs/code-style.rst

     indicating a number of objects.

 2.18.
-The suffix ``No`` should be used for variables representing an entity number.
+The suffix ``Num`` or ``No`` should be used for variables representing an entity number.

     .. code-block:: c++

-        tableNo, employeeNo
+        tableNum, tableNo, employeeNum, employeeNo

-    The notation is taken from mathematics where it is an established convention for indicating an entity number.
-An elegant alternative is to prefix such variables with an ``i``: ``iTable``, ``iEmployee``.
-This effectively makes them named iterators.

 2.19.
 The prefix ``is``, ``has``, ``need``, or similar should be used for boolean variables and methods.